awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 | filter (event.spamVerdict = "FAIL")
 ```

-**Example Example: See why an email was sent to a recipient's spam folder**
+**Example: See why an email was sent to a recipient's spam folder**
 The following code example demonstrates how to query for emails identified as spam, filtered by subject\.

 ```